The end of the month is rolling around once again, which can only mean one thing, its time for TAMRU!

 We are very excited to be restarting Jacob's Ninja Warrior + Parkour Class at Building One!
 Parkour teaches you to overcome and interact with any terrain including walls, trees and buildings through combinations of running, jumping and climbing.
 Mix this with Ninja Warrior and you've got a class full of puzzles, challenges, games, playfulness and a new sense of what the human body can achieve.

 Led by Jacob Peregrine-Wheller, Ninja Warrior UK series 3 competitor and one of a very small amount of qualified level 2 parkour/freerunning coaches.
-As Head Coach and Creative Director of his company West Coast Parkour, we're very excited for the new collaboration!
+As Head Coach and Creative Director of his company West Coast Parkour, we're very excited to continue this collaboration!

 Classes will restart on Monday 29th January (1800-1930) and take place every Monday evening at Building One thereafter.
 Priced at £15 per person and limited to 10 persons per class.
-First come, drop-in class.
-No booking required.
+You can drop in on the evening but to guarantee your spot you should book your class below!

 "Hello everyone!
 I am delighted to be running my handstand workshop at The Arch and to share with you my love for handstanding.
 All levels are welcome as I'll be covering the basics (physical, mental and theoretical) on a regular basis.
 The general goal is to understand and learn all about the handstand so you can perform your handstand as efficiently and as safely as possible."